Storing secrets

 When you start splitting your configuration into multiple files, you might end up with configuration in sub folders.
 Secrets will be resolved in this order:

-• A secrets.yaml located in the same folder as the YAML file referencing the secret,
+located in the same folder as the YAML file referencing the secret, - next, parent folders will be searched for a

-• lastly, keyring will be queried for the secret (more info below)
+will be queried for the secret (more info below)

-To see where secrets are being loaded from you can either add an option to your secrets.yaml file or use the check_config script.
+To see where secrets are being loaded from you can either add an option to your secrets.yaml

-Option 1: Print where secrets are retrieved from to the Home Assistant log by adding the following to secrets.yaml:
+Option 1: Print where secrets are retrieved from to the Home Assistant log by adding the following to secrets.yaml

 logger: debug